-A couple of years ago I wrote the paper reproduced below.
+Several of years ago I wrote the paper reproduced below.
 It remains relevant today.
-Perhaps especially as the BC government proceeds with its review of legislation governing credit unions (now scheduled for 2018).
+Perhaps especially as the BC government enacted significant changes to legislation governing credit unions in 2019.

 In 2014 this paper was titled BC Credit Union Trends and Choices.
 It does not address the new evolving threat of ‘federal credit unions’.